AbdelHamid00/MiniShell/README.md

 School project made by me and a coTeam @Akhouya .

 An implementation of a shell , with limited features ofc .
+# To use or test my code
+Run the folowing commandes after cloning this repo
+    ◦ cd MiniShell
+    ◦ make
+    ◦ ./
 # Features :
 • Display a prompt when waiting for a new command.